-In terms of esports, League of Legends is one of the biggest and most viewed games ever.
-But just how much prize money have the top players managed to rake in since it was release?
+In terms of esports, League of Legends is one of the biggest and most-viewed games ever.
+But just how much prize money have the top players managed to rake in since it was released?

 League of Legends is different from other esports when it comes to earnings.
 With developers Riot controlling the domestic and international events, there’s not much opportunity for players to earn prize money.

 The majority of League pro players’ income comes from salaries behind closed doors.
 However, these earnings are a bit hard to calculate.
 While we know some of the world’s best, like Faker, have been offered “blank cheques” in the past, there’s nothing like Dota’s TI or a CS:GO Major to fight over.

 That doesn’t mean there aren’t impressive prize pools in League though.
 Some regional leagues, like Korea’s LCK, offer nearly $100,000 to the winners of each split.
 MSI has hundreds of thousands up for grabs, while Worlds every year is in the millions.

 With this in mind, it will come as no surprise that the most successful player of all-time internationally, Lee ‘Faker’ Sang-hyeok, is the game’s highest earner.

 In fact, across thousands of pros, Faker was the first player to crack $1 million in prize money earned, and now has nearly $1.5 million to his name.

 Many of his ex-teammates rest alongside him at the top.
 Duke, Bang, Wolf, and Bengi — the next four players on the list — have all played alongside Faker at Worlds.